kevinveenbirkenbach/cymais/roles/monitor-bot-docker-container/README.md

 To use this role, include it in your playbook and set the `path_administrator_scripts` variable to the desired path for the health check scripts.

-Ensure that the `alert-core` dependency is satisfied for error notifications.
+Ensure that the `alert-compose` dependency is satisfied for error notifications.